HugoValim/DAF/README.md

 daf.amv     daf.bounds  daf.cons    daf.expt    daf.init    daf.macro   daf.mode    daf.mv      daf.reset   daf.rmap    daf.scan    daf.setup   daf.status  daf.ub      daf.wh
 ```

-Now you just need to move to a desired directory where you want the data to be generated and use DAF.
+Them you just need to move to a desired directory where you want the data to be generated and use DAF.

 First initialize DAF:
 ```